 Purchases by corporation

-45. (1) An order for the purchase of alcoholic liquor by the corporation shall be authorized by those officers of the corporation that may be designated by the board, and an order shall not be valid or binding unless so authorized.
+45. (1) An order for the purchase of alcoholic liquor or cannabis by the corporation shall be authorized by those officers of the corporation that may be designated by the board, and an order shall not be valid or binding unless so authorized.

 (2) A duplicate of an order referred to in subsection (1) shall be kept on file in the office of the corporation.